SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 Then we started with reviewing our assurance cases, misuse cases, and threat model report.
 From the review, we discovered the most critical weakness areas in the software and decided to choose the checklist review strategy which is the most appropriate method for analyzing the code of large-scale projects like GoCD.
 To reduce the effort of going through all the codes for each line we decided to review all 12 items from our [checklist](https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD/blob/master/CodeReview/Checklist.md).

 We analyzed our code in both automated and manual review process.
-The automated code review is performed using open source static code analysis tool called **PWD and Findbugs**.
+The automated code review is performed using open source static code analysis tool called **SpotBugs and Findbugs**.
 The list of resultant vulnerabilities from the automated tool scan was narrowed down to analyze  **CWE(Common Weakness Enumeration)** that are related to our misuse case, assurance cases, and threat model and examined manually.

 ## Manual Code Review
 **CWE-120: Classic buffer overflow**